 The great outdoors can be an overwhelming experience for a young cat.
 If you allow your cat out too soon, there is a risk they will become too frightened and run and hide somewhere.
 Let your cat out at their own pace.

-Start by letting your cat explore a lawn close to the house, or walk outside on the driveway or car park on a leash to help them become used to the outside world.
+Start by letting your cat explore a lawn close to the house always on a leash, to help them become used to the outside world.